-Requests for review must allege a breach of the IPPs or Code of practice applicable to NSW Treasury; or disclosure of Personal Information from Public Registers held by NSW Treasury.
+Requests for review must allege a breach of the IPPs or Code of Practice applicable to NSW Treasury; or disclosure of personal information from Public Registers held by NSW Treasury.

-Applicants who are not satisfied with the findings of the review or the action taken by NSW Treasury in relation to the Internal Review, have the right to appeal to the NSW Civil and Administration Tribunal (NCAT) under s.
-55 of the PPIP Act.
+Applicants who are not satisfied with the findings of the review or the action taken by NSW Treasury in relation to the Internal Review, have the right to seek review by the NSW Civil and Administration Tribunal (NCAT) under section 55 of the PPIP Act.

-9.2 Internal Review Process
+Internal Review Process